kaste/InlineOutline/README.md

 ## Hi 👋🏾

 This is a plugin for Sublime Text.
-It started as a temporary Outline-mode,
+It is a temporary Outline-mode,

 https://github.com/kaste/InlineOutline/assets/8558/ae50d907-3004-4320-9740-8d3467e223cc

-and now is a complete replacement but different approach to *Goto Symbol*.
+and also a complete replacement but different approach to *Goto Symbol*.

 E.g. fuzzy-search for a symbol,